simonsanvil/cookiecutter-data-science/README.md

 # Data Science Template

-### A personally customed cookiecutter template based for data science projects
+### A personally customed cookiecutter template for my data science projects

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._